jonmest/Lattice/README.md

 ### Off-by-One Errors on Steroids

 Raft uses 1-based log indices where 0 means "no entry."
 Rust obviously uses 0-based arrays.
-Mixing these up doesn't cause a crash—it silently corrupts your distributed state across multiple machines, and you won't notice until way later.
+Mixing these up doesn't cause a crash-it silently corrupts your distributed state across multiple machines, and you won't notice until way later.

 Solution was to make all log access go through functions that handle the conversion, so you literally cannot get the indexing wrong by accident.